czg-sci-42ver/csapp3e/asm/README.md

 - synthesis -> ['logic synthesis'](https://en.wikipedia.org/wiki/Logic_synthesis)
 - ~~TODO~~ [diff wire and reg](https://inst.eecs.berkeley.edu/~cs150/Documents/Nets.pdf)
   - [assign](https://www.chipverify.com/verilog/verilog-assign-statement) just to ensure right-hand value is 'constant'.
-  - [Combinational and Sequential Circuits](https://www.geeksforgeeks.org/combinational-and-sequential-circuits/), here Sequential means somewhat *stateful* instead of stateless.
+  - [Combinational and Sequential Circuits](https://www.geeksforgeeks.org/combinational-and-sequential-circuits/), here Sequential means somewhat *stateful* (related with state machine) instead of stateless.
+    - ‘controlled by a clock transition are flip-flops’, so it does not permit delay. [see](#always_comb)
   - [always@ block =](https://www.chipverify.com/verilog/verilog-always-block) needs *delay* to avoid infinite loop *hang*
     - output reg -> 'reg elements can be used as *outputs within* an actual module'
   - [initial block =](https://www.chipverify.com/verilog/verilog-initial-block) 'not synthesizable','do not serve much purpose than to be used in simulations', '$finish' 'tells the simulator to *terminate* the current simulation'